-Suu Kyi’s government has continued with the policy of claiming that the Rohingya are illegal immigrants.
+Once in government, Suu Kyi continued the policy of claiming that the Rohingya were illegal immigrants.
 Min Aung Hlaing, smiling head of Myanmar’s powerful military, said at a 2016 press conference, ‘As we have said before, there are no Rohingya.’

-Neighbouring Muslim-majority Bangladesh also doesn’t allow Rohingyas citizenship.
-In the late 1970s some 200,000 Rohingyas fled to Bangladesh, claiming that the Burmese army had forcibly evicted them, and alleging widespread army brutality, rape and murder.
+Neighbouring Muslim-majority Bangladesh also didn’t allow Rohingyas citizenship.
+In the late 1970s some 200,000 Rohingyas fled to Bangladesh, after the Burmese army forcibly evicted them, amid widespread army brutality, rape and murder.
 Bangladesh negotiated their return and encouraged it by restricting food supplies.

 Then in the early 1990s more than 250,000 Rohingya refugees fled to Bangladesh from forced labour, rape and religious persecution at the hands of the Burmese army.
 They were brutally repatriated to Burma, a process shamefully overseen by the UN.
 Respected non-governmental organisation Human Rights Watch gives the background and history of these events.

-There’s a complex history(2) of conflict over land and resources.
-In 2012 this led to waves of mob violence against the Rohingya led by hardline Buddhist priests and politicians, and covertly backed by the state.
+There was a complex history(2) of conflict over land and resources.
+In 2012 this conflict escalated to waves of mob violence against the Rohingya led by hardline Buddhist priests and politicians, and covertly backed by the state.
 Hundreds of Rohingya were murdered.
 No one has been prosecuted for the killings.

-Also in 2015, Genocide Watch(6) said that the Myanmar regime’s gross human rights abuses and its persecution of the Rohingya persisted alongside a pervasive culture of impunity; and that the situation may have reached stages nine and ten of their ten-stage model of genocide(7).
+Also in 2015, Genocide Watch(6) said that the Myanmar regime’s gross human rights abuses and its persecution of the Rohingya persisted alongside a pervasive culture of impunity; and that the situation had reached stages nine and ten of their ten-stage model of genocide(7).